Cognigy/Documentation/docs/release-notes/earlier-versions/cognigy-ai-pre-4.30.md

 ## Features
 #### Cognigy Packages
-With Cognigy packages, we have introduced the ability to export/import individual resources in order to move them between virtual agents.
+With Cognigy packages,
+we have introduced the ability to export/import individual resources in order to move them between AI Agents.
 With this release, we have added the ability for you to select multiple resources when exporting a package.
 We have also added the ability to resolve conflicts and pick resolution strategies when importing those packages once again.

 ### Improvements
 - Allows the user to open URL in a new or existing browser tab in our WebchatWidget